skienzmatishun/rippreport/content/p/TOP-TO-BOTTOM-CORRUPTION/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: High-ranking state officials lined their own pockets with millions in stolen charitable trust money meant for needy students.
+Tax filings prove powerful judges and ethics directors funneled massive cash payouts straight to their own family members.
+Read the full investigation to expose this TOP TO BOTTOM CORRUPTION before they bury the files forever.
 ---
 Here is an update on the ETHICS, Alabama Ethics.
 Alabama is hopelessly corrupt from top to bottom.
 An absent Governor, a Bar Association in the septic tank.
 A judiciary with its head in the sand and an Attorney General giving them all a pass.